sderziotis/btcmp-18-mod3/README.md

-# btcmp-18-mod3 — Lab Environment
+# btcmp-18 — Lab Environment

 ## Overview

-This lab environment uses **xubuntu-noble-x86_64** as the base image for both machines.
+This lab environment uses **xubuntu-noble-x86_64** as the base image for all machines.

 ---